-As Australia’s largest music and entertainment accounting service business, we strive to make White Sky to be a great place to work.
+As Australia’s largest music and entertainment accounting service business, we strive to make White Sky a great place to work.
 Diversity makes us greater than the sum of our parts.
-We look for people with passion and make a commitment to upskilling and supporting them on their professional path.
+We look for people with passion and make a commitment to upskilling and supporting our team on their professional paths.

 And you must love music.

 White Sky and One of One have joined forces to launch an exciting opportunity for women working in the Australian music industry.
 Each year, White Sky will fund the recipient of the scholarship to attend a board governance training program tailored specifically for women.
 Learn more

 Upstairs at our Melbourne office is a shared working space exclusively for music businesses.
 Bringing like-minded people together, we encourage managers, labels, publicists, promoters and other music professionals to get out of their lounge rooms and into the Hub where they can make strong connections and build better businesses faster.

 Partnering with the VMDO, we are currently offering 50% discount for 6 months for emerging music businesses.
 Learn more